ksturner/bun-elysiajs-vite-sveltekit/README.md

 ### Why ElysiaJS ?

-It's the best bun-oriented web framework for Bun.
+It's the best backend web server for Bun.
 It's akin to Express.js and is well supported.
 You'll notice later that we are using SvelteKit.
 SvelteKit doesn't require Bun or ElysiaJS.
 We use Bun because it's fast.
 We use ElysiaJS because it offers true backend web service functionality.
 You can write websockets in ElysiaJS backend, but you can not easily, if at all, with SvelteKit.